im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.1/README.md

 ### Steps

 1. start with a vague request and inspect the result
-2. rerun with the SPEC-style prompt below
+2. rerun with the structured prompt below
 3. compare the generated test names, assertions, and mocking behavior

 ### Vague Prompt